Contributing Writer – Blogging Guidelines

 • Research focused on tech job growth or venture capital investment in Indiana

-• Acknowledgement of awards for people, companies or products
+• Acknowledgment of awards for people, companies or products

 • Company culture highlights that represent what it’s like to work in Indiana’s technology community